 It is best to stay in Kalampaka and go on a number of excursions and guided tours around the area so that you can learn about the history and geography of the area; if you are a lover of hiking, there are also several incredible trails you can do.

 You might also like: How to get from Athens to Meteora.

 Volos and Pelion Villages

 Perhaps one of the most charming seaside cities in the entirety of Greece, Nafplio offers visitors both gorgeous natural scenery, as well as a beautiful contemporary culture and gastronomical delights.
-One of the best things to do in Nafplio, particularly if you are visiting in the summer, is to wander around the city’s Old Town, gazing at the beautiful bright coloured buildings and street-art, perhaps even stopping for a glass of local wine at one of the many authentic Greek style bars.
-Nafplio is incredibly romantic, and is the perfect place to escape to if you and your partner are looking for a weekend getaway trip.
+One of the best things to do in Nafplio, particularly if you are visiting in the summer, is to wander around the city’s Old Town, gazing at the beautiful bright colored buildings and street-art, perhaps even stopping for a glass of local wine at one of the many authentic Greek-style bars.
+Nafplio is incredibly romantic and is the perfect place to escape to if you and your partner are looking for a weekend getaway trip.

 Best cities to visit in the Greek islands

 Rhodes Town offers visitors a large history and a combination of different architectural styles and various cultures, all in a unique and magical mixture.
 The Old Town is lined with cobblestones and Medieval architecture and various different features, giving off almost an Italian atmosphere rather than a typical Greek one.